Fears of Surrogacy

 Not getting enough compensation

 Although, compensation should not be primary in surrogacy to motivate surrogacy.
-But many surrogates often have a feeling that the offered compensation is not enough for their service.
-Therefore, the surrogate should openly discuss with the surrogacy agency as well as intended parents about the compensation in case of compensatory surrogacy arrangement before starting any medical procedure.
-This will not only satisfy the surrogate’s expectation but also essential for wholehearted involvement in the process.
+However many surrogates often have a feeling that the offered compensation is not enough for their service.
+Therefore, the surrogate should openly discuss with the surrogacy agency as well as the intended parents the compensation in case of a compensatory surrogacy arrangement before starting any medical procedure.
+This will not only satisfy the surrogate’s expectations but also essential for wholehearted involvement in the process.

 Administration of multiple medications

-Surrogate needs to take multiple medications to prepare her physiology for better embryo implantation to achieve a successful IVF cycle outcome.
-Surrogate also needs to take different vitamin supplementation during pregnancy to support fetal growth.
+The surrogate needs to take multiple medications to prepare her physiology for better embryo implantation to achieve a successful IVF cycle outcome.
+The surrogate also needs to take different vitamin supplementation during pregnancy to support fetal growth.

 Fear of miscarriage, abortion, or selective reduction